-- In a medium pan combine clam juice, white wine, and vegetable broth.
+In a medium pan combine clam juice, white wine, and seafood broth.
 Bring to a boil.
 Add lobster tails and boil for 5-7 minutes until lobster is cooked through.
 Remove lobster.
-Stir in Flavor Boost.
 Reduce heat and simmer for 10 minutes.
 Remove meat from lobster shell, roughly chop, and set aside.

 In a large stockpot cook bacon over medium heat until done.
 Remove and set aside.